-In collaboration with the Dean, the incumbent will play a major role in developing a Continuing Education (CE) school strategy and direction that is informed by the Academic and Strategic Plan initiatives as well as the goals of the individual School and affiliated organizations.
+In collaboration with the Dean, the incumbent will play a major role in developing a strategy and direction for the College's use of the Ontario Learn platform that is informed by the Academic and Strategic Plan initiatives as well as the goals of the individual School and affiliated organizations.

-In consultation with program teams, this position has overall responsibility for identifying supplemental educational needs for the students, businesses, affiliated organizations and communities that the School serves.
+In consultation with program teams, this position has overall responsibility for identifying supplemental educational needs for the students, businesses, affiliated organizations and communities that the College serves.
 Particular emphasis will be placed on programs and courses that will provide professional experiences, upskilling, paths to career change and professional growth.
 Establishing and maintaining relationships with community and industry partners will be a key aspect of the role.